egonw/cdkbook/index.i.md

 ## Warning

-This book is being opensourced.
+This book is being opensourced [<cite>Q115942292</cite>].
 This involves transforming the LaTeX source into Markdown, and updating all scripts to ensure all the automation works well.
 I have made good steps forward, but it will take some time for things to iron out.
 If you find issue, please report them [here](https://github.com/egonw/cdkbook/issues).
 If you like this